MSomkar95/MSomkar95/README.md

 👀 I’m good at building interactive dashboards using Power BI, building SQL queries and translating data-driven insights to non-technical stakeholders and technical stakeholders.

 🚀 Passionate about Business Intelligence: Which drove me to implementing data analysis to improve sales--> Learning Power BI, SQL and DAX the hard way--> Taking up freelancing, offering to build      business intelligence reports using Power BI.

-💬 PERSONAL MISSION: To help businesses with informed data-decision making.

 👀 [Data Visualization Portfolio](https://my.novypro.com/ms-omkar)